 - CV or resume

-Your CV or resume should showcase your professional endeavors to provide a glimpse at your work history, awards, and accolades.
+Your CV or resume showcases your professional endeavors, providing a glimpse at your work history, awards, and accolades.

-This is your opportunity to not only show your skills but also how you used them to achieve successes and drive value for businesses or organizations.
+This is your opportunity to not only show your skills but also how you used them to achieve success and drive value for businesses or organizations.

 - Personal statement